gkossakowski/vernier/README.md

-Vernier - exploration of iBeacon-based location
+Vernier - an exploration of iBeacon-based location
 =======

 A small project that lets you collect RSSI samples using http server.